-The named person will need to follow some important steps to reduce the risk of infection to the person they are visiting and to others in the home.
+The named visitors will need to follow some important steps to reduce the risk of infection to the person they are visiting and to others in the home.

 How to arrange to be a single named visitor

-The care home will ask each resident who they would like their single named visitor to be.
+The care home will ask each resident who they would like their named visitors to be.

 Procedures for Visiting in the home